rpep/sci-prog/exercises/02-version-control/Instructions.md

 host a repository somewhere online.
 There are lots of different providers for this.

-1) GitHub - free!
+* GitHub - free!
 Lots of integrations with other services.
 Limited number or private repositories, but you can send off proof of academic status to get an unlimited number.

-2) GitLab - also free.
+* GitLab - also free.
 Unlimited number of private repositories.
 Also allows local hosting - for e.g. in the University of Southampton, there is a private GitLab instance hosted internally, which can be used for sensitive projects.

-3) BitBucket - Has a lot of commercial products that are used in industry - good issue trackers.
+* BitBucket - Has a lot of commercial products that are used in industry - good issue trackers.

 For this exercise, we'll use GitHub, but in practice there is not much between them.

+1) Create an account on github.com

+2) Once done, click the "+" arrow in the top right hand corner, and click "New repository"

+3) Type in a name and description for your repository:

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/3z3Wjcx"><a href="//imgur.com/3z3Wjcx"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>